Heal and Tone with Natural Walking

 Looking ahead is the secret ingredient.
 Much like driving a car, when we look where we’re going, our forward motion is flowing and smooth.

 Standing tall, lean slightly forward and let gravity start your movement.
-To keep yourself from falling, push off from the ball of one foot to propel your leg forward.
-This “pushing-off” is key.
-This powerful way of walking engages the entire back body, which stimulates the parasympathetic nervous system, relieves stress, and mobilizes tremendous strength.
+Then, engage your whole leg, push off from behind and reach forward, grabbing the ground and pulling it past you.
+This powerful way of walking engages the entire back body, which stimulates the parasympathetic nervous system, relieves stress, and mobilizes tremendous power and agility.

-It’s interesting that “defensive posturing” in the context of walking can be likened to the military march, while natural walking, with its flowing and relatively provocative sway, is the opposite.
+It’s interesting that our typical gait resembles “defensive posturing” which can be likened to the military march, while natural walking, with its flowing and relatively provocative sway, is the opposite.
 Natural walking is flowing, elegant and inviting.

-With each step, once the back leg swings forward, reach across the ground like you’re a cheetah crossing the Serenghetti.
-Deliberately “grabbing” the ground as you move across it brings the muscles of the legs into powerful action, which invokes marked strength and stability throughout the whole body.
+With each step, once the back leg swings forward, make sure you reach across the ground like you’re a cheetah crossing the Serenghetti.
+Deliberately “grabbing” the ground as you move across it is really what makes the right action come into play from head to toe.

 When you land on the heel of the foot in front, roll fully through the whole arch and feel your natural “shock absorber” in action.
 The foot, ankle, knee, hip and pelvis is a spring mechanism that does a lot of the work of walking as it uncoils from the ground.